-The Recorder says, "In\ fact he (the testator) survived the making of his will for some years."
-It seems that Jyah Pillay's wite was pregnant when the will was made-and that she brought forth a son "who? died in a few days."
-The testator must therefore have continued to live for some years after the death of this child-and yet he made no alteration in his will, nor any other provision for a representative.
+The Recorder says, "In fact he (the testator) survived the making of his will for some years."
+It seems that Jyah Pillay's wite was pregnant when the will was made-and that she brought forth a son "who the died in years after the death of this child-and yet he made no alteration in his will, nor any other provision for a representative.
 Now what is the rational inference from this?
-It must, as I conceive, be that Vauyalore Verapermal did not make his will solely, because he hoped to be represented by the child with whom Jyah Pillay's wife was then y egnant-but that after the death of this child he would have altered his will, and made another provision, if his wish to be represented by a boy y so might possibly be born to Jyah Pillay thereafter, had not continued to prevail ?
+It must, as I conceive, be that Vauyalore Verapermal did not make his will solely, because he hoped to be represented by the child with whom Jyah Pillay's wife was then year unit-but that after the death of this child he would have altered his vall, and made another provision, if his wish to be represented by a boy vao might possibly be born to Jyah Pillay thereafter, had not continued to prevail?

-The Recorder supposes Vauyalore Verapermal "to\ address himself to this effect"-"Having no son of my own, and anxious for the performance of my Sradd'ha, I wish to be represented by adoption, and would willingly, prefer for that purpose, a son of Jyah Pillay; his wife is at this moment pregnant; they are also young people.
+The Recorder supposes Vauyalore Verapermal "to address himself to this effect"-"Having no son of my own, and anxious for the performance of my Sradd'ha, I wish to be represented by adoption, and would willingly, prefer for that purpose, a son of Jyah Pillay; his wife is at this moment pregnant; they are also young people.
 If then, he begets another son (words equally descriptive of the one of which she was then pregnant as of any future one she might have conceived) let him be kept to my lineage."

 I do not think it probable that the testator could have addressed himself in any such manner.
-Yet if he had done so, as we are told in the parenthesis that his words were descriptive of a child to be afterwards conceived by Jyah Pillay's wife, the case would not have been altered by his soliloquy-but we must recollect that the wish was to be represented by a son of Jyah Pillay; and not by a son of Jyah Pillag, begotten on a particular wife.
+Yet if he had done so, as we are told in the parenthesis that his words were descriptive of a child to be afterwards conceived ed by Jyah Pillay's wife, the case would not have been altered by his soliloquy-but we must recollect that the wish was to be represented by a son of Jyah Pillay; and not by a son of Jyah Pillay, begotten on a particular wife.